zerilliworks/CookieSync/readme.md

 The application has a simple Bootstrap web interface to stretch a thin skin over the backend for now.
 A better interface is on the short part of the long list of upgrades.

+As it stands, CookieSync is perhaps 50% complete.
+To be honest, the only remotely interesting part of this is the Cookie Clicker save decoding, found in `app/models/Save.php`.

 Though the migrations specify MySQL engines, the application is database-agnostic and seriously simple.